 The Omnium, with workout designed by Evil Genius Sports Scientist Sir Neal Henderson of Apex Coaching, is available exclusively at Sufferlandrian Embassies and in The Sufferfest Training Centre App.
 You can get the app, and all the Suffering contained therein, here.

-The Minions have been Chamois Dancing all night to celebrate the release of our Sufferfest Training Centre Windows Beta App.
-It does have our three newest videos (Thin Air, The Omnium and Igniter), but it doesn't yet have downloadloadable videos.
-That will come on the 4th of November with our full release.
-It's still a pretty awesome and effective bundle of Suffering, though.
+The Minions have been Chamois Dancing all night to celebrate the FULL release of our Sufferfest Training Centre Windows App.
 Want to sign up?